JaniJegoroff/ICViewPager/README.md

 //[self.view setBackgroundColor:[self randomColor]];
 ```

+Build and launch the app from Calabash console

-1. Launch the app and test scroll behaviour manually
+1. Test scroll behaviour manually
-2. Launch the app from Calabash console and test scroll behaviour using Calabash scroll commands
+2. Test scroll behaviour using Calabash scroll commands

 ==> You should see that delegate method gets called in both cases